 Ombudsman of Ontario

-6 In investigating closed meeting complaints, we consider whether the open meeting requirements of the Act and the municipal procedure by-law have been observed.
+5 When investigating closed meeting complaints, we consider whether the municipality has complied with the open meeting requirements of the Act and its own procedure by-law.

 9 My Office received full co-operation in this matter.